rubocode/frontier.nvim/doc/theme/firewatch/README.md

 * A simple colorscheme would have sufficed anyway.
 * Among other things, I also needed a better LSP experience.
 * TWO-FIREWATCH was a bit dated.

-I wanted to create a new one using _lua_ instead of _vimscript_ which would allow me to learn to use **Lua** in a real life project as well.